nixworks/public/news/2013/07/24/README.md

 ##### Egypt
 ### [A bomb explodes at a police station in the Egyptian city of Mansoura, the capital of the Dakahlia Governorate, killing at least one person and injuring 17. ](/news/2013/07/24/a-bomb-explodes-at-a-police-station-in-the-egyptian-city-of-mansoura-the-capital-of-the-dakahlia-governorate-killing-at-least-one-person-a.md)
-_Context: Dakahlia, Mansoura, Egypt_
+_Context: Dakahlia, Egypt, Mansoura_

 ##### Inter-Services Intelligence
 ### [Four people are killed and at least 40 wounded in a bomb and gun attack on an Inter-Services Intelligence compound in Sukkur, Pakistan. ](/news/2013/07/24/four-people-are-killed-and-at-least-40-wounded-in-a-bomb-and-gun-attack-on-an-inter-services-intelligence-compound-in-sukkur-pakistan.md)
-_Context: Inter-Services Intelligence, Pakistan, Sukkur_
+_Context: Sukkur, Pakistan, Inter-Services Intelligence_

 ##### Wells Fargo
 ### [Wells Fargo of the United States becomes the world's largest bank by market capitalisation, replacing the Industrial and Commercial Bank of China amid an economic slowdown in China. ](/news/2013/07/24/wells-fargo-of-the-united-states-becomes-the-world-s-largest-bank-by-market-capitalisation-replacing-the-industrial-and-commercial-bank-of.md)
-_Context: Industrial and Commercial Bank of China, United States, Wells Fargo, China, market capitalisation_
+_Context: Industrial and Commercial Bank of China, China, Wells Fargo, market capitalisation, United States_

 ##### Australia
 ### [An Australia-bound boat carrying Iranian asylum seekers sinks off the coast of Indonesia, leaving at least three people dead, 157 rescued and an uncertain number missing. ](/news/2013/07/24/an-australia-bound-boat-carrying-iranian-asylum-seekers-sinks-off-the-coast-of-indonesia-leaving-at-least-three-people-dead-157-rescued-an.md)